World Patient Safety Day - 17 September 2025 | Theme, History and Objectives

 It is evident that once in a lifetime, every person goes through medication for illness, so the proper consumption of medications becomes crucial.
 Improper medications due to any reason could be fatal or lead to many health complications.
 Unsafe medication practice could happen due to several reasons like weak and inappropriate medication channels, partial involvement of medical staff, lack of facilities to store medicine and other human errors.

-This year 2024, World Patient Safety Day theme is “improving diagnosis for patient safety”, using the slogan “Get it right, make it safe!”.
+This year 2025, World Patient Safety Day theme is "Safe care for every newborn and every child".
 This theme highlights the critical importance of correct and timely diagnosis in ensuring patient safety and improving health outcomes.

 The World Health Assembly Resolution 72.6 -"Global action on patient safety," and the Global Patient Safety Action Plan 2021-2030, both of which emphasise patient and family involvement as key to reducing harm in healthcare.